 The due process rules vary for different levels of discipline and other corrective actions.

-Hearing process and requirements: The requirements for hearings are essentially the same for long-term suspensions and expulsions and can be found in WAC 392-400-265 and 392-400-280.
+Hearing process and requirements: The requirements for hearings are essentially the same for long-term suspensions and expulsions and can be found in WAC 392-400-465.

-- If a request for a hearing is received within three business days, the district must schedule a hearing to begin within three business days the request was received.
+- If a request for a hearing is received within five business days, the district must schedule a hearing to begin within three business days the request was received.

 - The student and the parent/guardian have the right, before the hearing, to inspect the evidence and any documents the district intends to introduce.